Women’s Golf Polo Shirts: Quality Assessment Criteria for Buyers

 Keeping Specs Subjective

-Words like “comfortable,” “flattering,” or “premium feel” are useful only when translated into measurable development language.
+Words like “comfortable,” “flattering,” “premium feel,” and “good stretch” are useful only when translated into measurable development language.

 Ignoring Style-Specific Risk